swina/whoobe-one-studio/public/docs/README.md

 ## Purge CSS

-In order to build a full static web page/component with purged CSS you need to install the repo:
+If you plan to create a full static page based on any of your component you need to build and purge the CSS.
+Otherwise you will have a page/component that will have very poor performance.

+If you are not using any PostCSS or other system you can use the repo based on ViteJS:

 [whoobe-one-vite](https:/github.com/swina/whoobe-one-vite)